Richard Burr: Social issues

 In 2018, Burr voted in favor of legislation to ban abortion after 20 weeks of pregnancy.
-He supports parental notification laws and efforts to restrict federal funding of Planned Parenthood.
+He supported parental notification laws and efforts to restrict federal funding of Planned Parenthood.
 He voted to define a pregnancy as carrying an "unborn child" from the moment of conception.
 He voted to prevent minors who have crossed state lines from getting an abortion, as well as to ensure parents are notified if their child does get an abortion.
 He voted to extend the federal prohibition on tax dollars being used for abortions by preventing the U.S. Department of Health and Human Services from giving grants to any organization that performs abortions at any of its locations.

-Burr opposes the legalization of cannabis for both medical and recreational use.
+Burr opposed the legalization of cannabis for both medical and recreational use.
 He stated that there should be greater enforcement of current anti-cannabis federal laws in all states, even when cannabis is legal as a matter of state law.

 Burr voted for the Don't Ask, Don't Tell Repeal Act of 2010, the only Southern Republican senator to do so.
 The bill repealed the Defense Department's don't ask, don't tell policy of employment discrimination against openly gay individuals.
 Burr and John Ensign were the only senators who voted against cloture but for passage; Burr said he opposed taking up the issue of DADT repeal amid wars in Iraq and Afghanistan, but voted in favor of the bill anyway, becoming one of eight Republicans who backed the final repeal bill.

 Burr supported a constitutional ban on same-sex marriage, but in 2013 said that he believed the law on same-sex marriage should be left to the states.
 In 2013, he voted against the Employment Non-Discrimination Act, a bill to extend federal employment discrimination protections to LGBT persons.
 In 2015, Burr was one of 11 Senate Republicans to vote in favor of allowing same-sex spouses to have access to federal Social Security and veterans' benefits.

-Burr thinks that bathroom access should be regulated by sex listed on birth certificates, but has also sought to distance himself from H.B.
-2, North Carolina's controversial "bathroom legislation."
+Burr supported policies to regulate bathroom access according to sex listed on birth certificates, but sought to distance himself from H.B.
+2, North Carolina's controversial "bathroom legislation".

 Burr voted to reauthorize the Violence Against Women Act in 2013.

-Burr voted against earmarking money to reduce teen pregnancy (via a requirement that health insurers have equitable birth control coverage, increased funding for family planning services, and funding for education programs that teaches vulnerable teens about contraceptives).
-He has stated he supports giving employers the right to restrict access to birth control coverage of employees if it is for moral reasons.
+Burr voted against earmarking money for programs aimed at reducing teen pregnancy He has stated he supports giving employers the right to restrict access to birth control coverage of employees if it is for moral reasons.

 In December 2018, Burr was one of 12 Republican senators to vote against the cloture motion on the First Step Act, a criminal justice reform measure altering federal sentencing laws, but ultimately voted for the law.

+In 2022, Burr was one of 12 Republican senators to vote in support of the Respect for Marriage Act.